 The color is good, but it doesn’t run a full-color gamut.
 If you’re doing office work or watching movies, this won’t be as noticeable as it would be to photo editors or designers.

--one of the lightest monitors available
+- one of the lightest monitors available

--doesn’t run a full-color gamut
+- doesn’t run a full-color gamut

 GeChic’s portable monitor is a touchscreen monitor with a 1920 x 1080p resolution and a ten point multi-touch capacitive touchscreen.
 It is USB powered and compatible with a multitude of systems, including Mac, PC, smart devices, and other monitors.

 You can adjust the monitor to three different angles, 720, 620, and 520.
 There’s a magnetic strip located in the outer case that allows this adjustment.
 It’s connectable through USB ports, HDMI, VGA, and DisplayPort.
+There is also a single USB power port.

 It reduces lags through an HDMI chipset.
 You can view in both landscape and portrait orientation, with adjustable color preferences including movies, games, standard settings, and vivid settings.
 It supports 16.7 million colors.